Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

 A Reference is like a symbolic link in the UNIX file system.
-When the path is being evaluated, and a Reference is encountered when there are still keys in the path left to evaluate, the reference is followed from the root to its target object, and the remaining keys in the path are evaluated.
+When the Path is being evaluated, and a Reference is encountered when there are still keys in the Path left to evaluate, the reference is followed from the root to its target object, and the remaining keys in the Path are evaluated.
 If a Reference is discovered at the last key in a path, the Reference itself is returned as the result.

 ### Atom